 2. Hard Hike: Indy Jones Mile

 Did you know there’s a trail on the island called Indy Jones Mile?
-This one is only on my bucket list as a surprise activity for my husband (I hope he’s not reading this!).
+This one is only on my ‘best hiking spots in Okinawa bucket list’ as a surprise activity for my husband (I hope he’s not reading this!).

 I have not completed this hike physically to review it, but I added it to my list because I’m so excited about it!
 It’s only 1 mile, but I added it to the hard category because of the obstacles, changes in difficulty, and the rewards that come with the challenges.
 It is listed with ropes to help you cross obstacles, rocks, caves, castle ruins, and all on an unpaved hill.
 A flashlight was recommended for the caves and a walking stick!